spikelynch/holiday/README.md

 * quicksort.py - The nerdiest lights!
 A visualisation of the quicksort algorithm
 * what_colour_is_it.py - Displays the current time as a hex-colour triplet, after [this website](http://whatcolourisit.scn9a.org/)

-For these to work, your Holiday needs to be on your local wifi, and its IP address should be passed to the script as a command-line argument.
-EG:
+For these to work, your Holiday needs to be on your local wifi, and its IP address should be passed to the script as a command-line argument. eg:

   chaser.py 10.1.1.9